aaronkerlin/fastply/README.md

 Note: files must be accessed through http.
 I use the following extremely-easy local web server for local or network-attached drives: https://github.com/75lb/local-web-server

-TODO:

-Option to change interpolation

-Fine control of time slider